wingillis/wingillis.github.io/_posts/2017-08-08-hammerspoon-vim-bindings.md

 `l`, and `h` which code for: :arrow_down:, :arrow_up:, :arrow_right:, :arrow_left:, respectively.
 Below are a list of commands that you should know for application control:
 - `i`: exit 'normal' mode into regular computer mode
-- `i`: exit 'normal' mode into regular computer mode, and move cursor to right
+- `a`: exit 'normal' mode into regular computer mode, and move cursor to right
 - `o`: exit 'normal' mode into regular computer mode, and press enter
 - `O`: exit 'normal' mode into regular computer mode, move up, and press enter
 - `I`: exit 'normal' mode into regular computer mode, and go to line beginning